matankleiner/matankleiner.github.io/sinddm/README.md

  We thank [Hila Manor](https://www.linkedin.com/in/hilamanor/) for the help with this website.

 A lot of features are taken from [bootstrap](https://getbootstrap.com/).
-All fonts are taken from [font awesome](https://fontawesome.com/).
+All icons are taken from [font awesome](https://fontawesome.com/).